xansochi/coinslab/README.md

 # COINS LAB

-This app is a cryptocurrency tracker
+This application is a cryptocurrency tracker written in Dart using the Flutter framework.

 ## Screenshots

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

-## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform

 ## Tech Stack